 (b) succession rights (whether testate or intestate) including

 the fixed shares of spouses or relatives; or

 (c) the claims of creditors in an insolvency.

 In the Cook Islands and Nevis, there are even broader protective measures.
-ALL claims of fraudulent conveyance must be shown beyond the shadow of a reasonable doubt and must be brought before the courts within within one year or two years from the cause-of-action – i.e. the reason that the lawsuit was originally filed.
-Then, as, stated, even if brought within the timeframe, the opponent must prove their case beyond a shadow of a reasonable doubt.
+ALL claims of fraudulent conveyance must be shown beyond a reasonable doubt and must be brought before the courts within within one year or two years from the cause-of-action – i.e. the reason that the lawsuit was originally filed.
+Then, as, stated, even if brought within the timeframe, the opponent must prove their case beyond reasonable doubt.
 And that proof must show that the assets were moved into the trust, not just to keep them from ANY creditor, but from that PARTICULAR creditor.

 It’s crucial to be aware of your options and even more crucial to act quickly.
 You can protect your assets from judgments, but only if you know what legal options are available to you.

 Few but the most determined of creditors end up pursuing a case against a debtor all the way to an offshore court when they discover how utterly expensive the undertaking can be.
 Many offshore jurisdictions require a new trial on their shores and under their existing laws.
 If your opponent wants to take a Belize LLC founder to trial in a Belizean court, they should be prepared to put down a deposit of BZ $50,000 (approximately US $25,000) or 50 percent of the amount of your claim, whichever is higher.
 In Nevis, you are required to deposit the sum of EC $270,000 (US $100,000) in a Nevis bank before a trial involving a settlor of a Nevis trust can even begin.